biolink/biolink-model/docs/ChemicalToChemicalDerivationAssociation.md

-# Class: chemical to chemical derivation association
+# Type: chemical to chemical derivation association

 A causal relationship between two chemical entities, where the subject represents the upstream entity and the object represents the downstream.
 For any such association there is an implicit reaction: